 With love and joy,

 Jennifer Joy Butler is a love and relationship coach, a certified health coach, writer, and podcast host dedicated to helping people fall deeply in love with themselves and awaken to their internal power to create joy, love, and freedom in their lives.
 A graduate of New York University with a Masters Degree in Social Work, Jennifer is also a divorced single mom who has transformed her own life.
 Jennifer truly understands her clients and the journey they are on.
-She can be found hosting the Worthy podcast “Divorce & Other Things You Can Handle” and her writing can be found on JennJoyCoaching.
+To learn more visit: JennJoyCoaching.

 Like this article?
 Check out, “Baggage is OK.
 The Benefits of Dating Someone Who is Divorced”